Renée Bordier

 Renée Bordier (1 July 1902, Geneva – 2000) was a Swiss nurse from a patrician family background.
 She became a leading expert at the International Committee of the Red Cross (ICRC) for relief actions, especially during the Spanish Civil War (1936-1939).
-As only the fifth female member of the ICRC's governing body Bordier helped to pave the way towards gender equality in the organisation which itself has historically been a pioneer of international humanitarian law.
+As only the fifth female member of the ICRC's governing body, Bordier helped pave the way towards gender equality in the organisation which itself has historically been a pioneer of international humanitarian law.

-During the Second World War she was an outspoken advocate inside the ICRC leadership to publicly denounce the Holocaust by Nazi Germany through its system of extermination and concentration camps, though in vain.
+During the Second World War, she was an outspoken advocate within the ICRC leadership to publicly denounce the Holocaust by Nazi Germany through its system of extermination and concentration camps, though in vain.

 Life

 Family background

 The Bordiers are officially Geneva's fifth-oldest family.
 Their forefather Guillaume Bordier, a French protestant, originated from the Orléans region and fled in 1541 to the Calvinist republic of Geneva due to the religious persecution which arose in France after the 1534 Affair of the Placards.
 In 1571, the family obtained Genevan citizenship.
 Its members were at first active in the Fustian and Serge cloth trade, but later turned to gold-smithing and jewelry-making.
 Many of them became politicians, scientists, pastors, and army officers, respectively.
 As Geneva's patrician families lost their quasi-absolute control of the major public offices at the end of the 19th century, most of them got engaged in banking and philanthropic activities, including the Bordiers:

 In 1871, Renée Bordier's paternal grandfather Ami Bordier (1841–1920) married Fanny Adèle Reverdin (1848-1933), the daughter of banker Jacques Reverdin, and joined Reverdin & Cie as a stockbroker.
 Upon the death of his father-in-law in 1895, Ami Bordier became the chairman of the bank and renamed it Bordier & Cie.
 It has remained since then an independent, international private bank specialised in wealth management for private clients.
 As of 2021, it was co-owned and -managed by the fifth generation of its founders.

 Renée Bordier`s father Pierre Jacques (1872-1958) joined the bank as partner in 1897, as did seven years later his brother Édouard (1874-1957).
 In 1900, Pierre married Mathilde Perrier (1874-1966), who came from another rich family.
 The Bordiers traditionally resided in what was then still the village of Versoix, some 10 km north-east of the centre of Geneva on the north-west side of Lake Geneva.
 During the 19th century they owned almost half of the lands there.
 Both Renée's grandfather Ami and her father held the office of the mayor of the municipality.

 Renée Bordier was born the second-oldest of five children.
 Her brothers Guillaume (1901-1982), Jacques (1903-1981) and Raymond (1906-1974) joined Bordier & Cie as partners, while her sister Marie (1908-1990) became the wife of a pastor in Jussy.